eliagrady/boily/README.md

 ##Rollup

 Rollup are used as the library bundler.
-It produces a cleaner and more lightweight source code then what you get with for example webpack and browserify.
+It bundle down to a cleaner and more lightweight bundle then what you get with for example Webpack and Browserify.

 ## Package management